julian-baumann/data-rct/README.md

 DataRCT is a new protocol with the goal of establishing a secure and reliable connection between two nearby devices by using common technologies like TCP or BLE.

-This protocol is designed so that it can be used without having to know which transport medium is used for the transmission.
-DataRCT always uses the fastest connection possible, by choosing the right stack out of possible implementations, like TCP or BLE.
+This protocol is designed to be used without the need to know which transport medium is used for transmission.
+DataRCT always uses the fastest possible connection.

 ## Encryption

-> I am not a security expert by any means.
-I've done my best to secure the stream.
-Let me know if you find any vulnerabilities or attack surfaces

-The network stream is encrypted and authorized using the `XChaCha20Poly1305` algorithm ([using this crate](https://docs.rs/chacha20poly1305/0.10.1/chacha20poly1305/)).
+The network stream is encrypted using the `XChaCha20` algorithm ([using this crate](https://crates.io/crates/chacha20)).

 ## Progress